advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 snow in cincinnati for v-twin expo

-(CINCINNATI) For the first time since the Dealer Powersports Expo moved their gargantuan road show to Indianapolis in 1997, we returned to Cincinnati for Easyriders’ V-Twin only sold out extravaganza.
+(CINCINNATI) For the first time since the Dealer Powersports Expo moved their gargantuan road show to Indianapolis in 1997, I returned to Cincinnati for Easyriders’ V-Twin only sold out extravaganza.

 If the show was red hot, the weather was anything but.
 Saturday night set a record with a low of fourteen below: I think there are still some dealers who are waiting for that frozen beer bottle between their hands to thaw out.